kennedymark680/pennStar4/README.md

 A game to simulate the exciting experience of being an EMS helicopter pilot.

 Prior to becoming a software engineer, I was a helicopter pilot flying for the University of Pennsylvania.
 The majority of the flying was conducting interfacility transfers between hospitals.
 The idea was to take the sickest patient from one hospital and transfer them to a higher level of care.
-This gameboard is an actual representation of hospitals and routes I used to fly on a regular basis.
+This game board is an actual representation of hospitals and routes I used to fly on a regular basis.

 If you click the "weather" button, the stations in the game will display real-time weather for each location.
 The stations will show green for good weather, blue for marginal, and red from poor weather.